Jurassic Park: Plot

-Jurassic Park's disgruntled lead computer programmer, Dennis Nedry, was previously bribed by Lewis Dodgson, a man working for Hammond's corporate rival, to steal frozen dinosaur embryos.
-He deactivates the park's security system to access the embryo storage room and stores them inside a container disguised as a Barbasol shaving cream can.
+Jurassic Park's disgruntled computer programmer, Dennis Nedry, was previously bribed to steal frozen dinosaur embryos by Lewis Dodgson, a man working for Hammond's corporate rival.
+To access the embryo storage room, Nedry deactivates the park's security system, cutting power to the tour vehicles.
+Most of the park's electric fences have been deactivated, which allows a Tyrannosaurus rex to escape and attack the touring group.
+The Tyrannosaurus devours Gennaro and injures Malcolm while Grant, Lex, and Tim escape.
+On his way to deliver the embryos to the island's docks, Nedry gets lost in the rain, crashes his jeep, and is killed by a venom-spitting Dilophosaurus.

-Nedry's sabotage cuts power to the tour vehicles, stranding them as they near the park's Tyrannosaurus rex paddock.
-Most of the park's electric fences have also been deactivated, allowing the Tyrannosaurus to escape and attack the group.
-After the Tyrannosaurus overturns a tour vehicle, it injures Malcolm and devours Gennaro while Grant, Lex, and Tim escape.
-On his way to deliver the embryos to the island's docks, Nedry gets lost in the rain, crashes his Jeep Wrangler, and is killed by a venom-spitting Dilophosaurus.
 Sattler helps the game warden Robert Muldoon search for survivors; they find Malcolm just before the Tyrannosaurus returns and chases them away.
-Grant, Tim, and Lex take shelter in a treetop and encounter a Brachiosaurus herd.
-They discover the broken shells of dinosaur eggs the following morning.
-Grant concludes that the dinosaurs are breeding, which is possible because of amphibian DNA—animals like West African frogs can change their sex in a single-sex environment, enabling the dinosaurs to breed.
-The three later encounter a Gallimimus stampede being hunted by the Tyrannosaurus.
+Grant, Lex and Tim take shelter in a tree and encounter a Brachiosaurus herd, discovering the broken shells of dinosaur eggs the following morning.
+Grant concludes that the dinosaurs are breeding, which is possible because of their amphibian DNA—amphibians like West African frogs can change their sex in a single-sex environment.

 Unable to decipher Nedry's code to reactivate the security system, Hammond and chief engineer Ray Arnold decide to reboot the park's systems.
-The group shuts down the park's power grid and retreats to an emergency bunker while Arnold heads to a maintenance shed to complete the rebooting process.
-When Arnold fails to return, Sattler and Muldoon head over, discovering the shutdown has released the Velociraptors.
-Muldoon distracts two of them while Sattler turns the power back on before being attacked by a third and discovering Arnold's severed arm.
-While she escapes, Muldoon is caught off-guard and killed by a Velociraptor.
+They shut down the power grid and retreat to an emergency bunker while Arnold heads to a maintenance shed to complete the rebooting process.
+When Arnold fails to return, Sattler and Muldoon go to the shed, and discover that the shutdown has released the Velociraptors.
+Sattler turns the power back on before being attacked by a raptor and discovering Arnold's severed arm.
+While she escapes, Muldoon is killed by another Velociraptor.

-Grant, Tim, and Lex reach the visitor center.
-Grant heads out to look for Sattler, leaving Tim and Lex inside.
-The raptors appear and pursue Tim and Lex throughout a kitchen, but they escape, locking one in a freezer before joining Grant and Sattler.
-The group reaches the control room, and Lex restores the park's systems, allowing them to contact Hammond, who calls for help.
-As they try to leave, they are cornered by the two remaining raptors, but the Tyrannosaurus appears and kills the raptors while the group flees.
-Hammond arrives in a jeep with Malcolm, and they board a helicopter to leave the island.
-Grant and Hammond agree not to endorse the park.
+Grant, Lex and Tim reach the visitor center.
+Grant leaves to look for Sattler, leaving Lex and Tim inside.
+The raptors appear and pursue the children through a kitchen, but they escape and join Grant and Sattler.
+The group reaches the control room, and Lex restores the park's systems, allowing them to contact Hammond, who radios for a helicopter to take them off the island.
+The survivors are cornered by the two raptors in the visitor center, but the Tyrannosaurus appears and fights the raptors, allowing the group to flee.
+Grant and Hammond agree not to endorse the park, and the group leaves the island in the helicopter.